Reasoning: State Propaganda, Conspiracy, Poor Sourcing

 Launched in 2012, Tasnim News Agency is an English language news website from Iran.
 Majid Gholizadeh is the managing director and as of 2014, the headquarters is based in Tehran.

 In addition to Persian reporting, Tasnim News Agency also provides news in Turkish, which features World and National Politics, Opinions, a wide variety of political, social, economic, and international subjects.

 Tasnim News Agency describes its mission as “Defending the Islamic Revolution against negative media propaganda campaign and providing our readers with realities on the ground about Iran and Islam, especially the current wave of the Islamic Awakening in the region are top on our agenda in Tasnim News Agency.”

 Read our report on how Government influences media in Iran.

 Tasnim is owned and funded by the Islamic Ideology Dissemination Organization (IIDO), which promotes Islamic ideology.

 Analysis / Bias

 Tasnim has strong links with the Iranian Revolutionary Guards Corps (IRGC) and according to The Guardian the US accuses the IRGC of terror mainly because of its military support for Hezbollah and Hamas, organizations that the US and EU have both designated as terrorist groups.

-Overall, we rate Tasnim News Questionable based on promotion of state propaganda and conspiracy theories as well as use of poor sources.
+Overall, we rate Tasnim News Questionable based on the promotion of state propaganda and conspiracy theories as well as the use of poor sources.
 (M. Huitsing 12/04/2017) Updated (01/08/20200